ErnaneJ/segment7-esp32cam-rpi/README.md

-# ESP32-CAM to Raspberry Pi Digital Multimeter Reader 📸🔢🔍
+# IOT system for monitoring and notifying data from segment displays using image processing techniques 📸🔢🔍

 This project integrates an ESP32-CAM with a Raspberry Pi to read and interpret digital displays from a multimeter, enhancing visibility and publishing data to a feed.